byuksel/generator-node-module-with-unittests/README.md

 Configuration file for flow type checker.
 Flow is a static type checker which is helpful in catching null dereferences and unintentional type conversions.
 You can read more about it on [their website](http://http://flowtype.org).

+#### ./.jscsrc ####

+Configuration file for JSCS coding style checks.
+We use a modified version of Google JS coding style and full JSDoc3 checks.

+#### ./.travis.yml ####
+Wikipedia says "Travis CI is a FOSS, hosted, distributed continuous integration service used to build and test projects hosted at GitHub".
+I strongly recommend that you connect your node module to Travis-CI through Github to run continuous builds and integration tests.
+You can read more on [their website](http://travis-ci.org).

 #### ./Gruntfile.js ####